hrydgard/ppsspp-site/docs/reference/homebrew-store-distribution.md

 ### Cave Story

 Pixel originally released the game for free and allowed clones.
 Nicalis then bought the game from him, but does not seem to mind distribution of the original ports.
+Freely available for <a href="https://www.cavestory.org/download/cave-story.php">download</a>.

 [Fan site](https://www.cavestory.org).